IsmailsGit/AWS-Module/Notes.md

 *To put a screenshot into an md file copy this ![Screenshot]() then copy the image and remove anything before the https including the "" and paste into the brackets*
 ![Screenshot](https://github.com/user-attachments/assets/622ea9c0-646a-4020-811b-94ee6383897c)

+#### IAM Password Policy
+In AWS you can setup a password policy, it will include a minimum password length, includes upper and lowercase letters, numbers and non alphanumeric characters.
+You also require users to change their password after some time (password expiration) and allow users to change their own passwords.
+Aws also prevents password re-use, you can't reuse old passwords Stronger password = higher security for your account.

+#### MFA Multi Factor Authentication
+Hackers could get into your account and change configs, run a massive bill on your account or delete everything.
+MFA protects your root account and IAM user because even if anyone gets access to your account they need a security device like an app to verify that would produce a one time password(OTP).